 Lithium (chemical symbol ‘Li’) is a soft, silvery-white alkali metal.
 Its density is about half that of water, making it the least dense of the solid elements.
 In other words, under standard conditions, it is the lightest metal and the lightest solid element.
 It gets its name from “lithos,” the Greek word for stone, because it is present in trace amounts in virtually all igneous rock and also in mineral springs.

 Lithium and its compounds have been used in a variety of commercial applications since the 1920s.
-Aside from it use, historically, as a mood-stabilising medication, they have been used in the manufacture of high-temperature lubricants, high strength-to-weight alloys heat-resistant glass and ceramics and, in the form of lithium hydroxide, as a means of removing carbon dioxide from the atmosphere of spacecraft.
+They have been used in the manufacture of high-temperature lubricants, high strength-to-weight alloys, heat-resistant glass and ceramics and, more recently, in the synthesis of the cathode of lithium-ion batteries (LIBs).